Nursing Home Resident Transfers and Injuries

 A transfer injury is an injury that occurs when a nursing home resident falls during the process of moving a resident from one place to another.
 This can include moving a resident from a bed to a chair, from a wheelchair to a toilet, or even moving a resident outside for fresh air.
 Transfer injuries can happen for many different reasons, such as using the wrong lifting techniques, using equipment that needs to be properly maintained, or needing more people on hand.

 Transfer injuries can have serious consequences for residents.
-In addition to pain, broken bones, or losing mobility, transfer injuries can lead to emotional distress, including fear, anxiety, and depression.
+In addition to pain, broken bones, or losing mobility, they can lead to emotional distress, including fear, anxiety, and depression.
 Residents may also experience a decline in their overall health and well-being, making it difficult to enjoy the activities they once loved.

 What are Common Injuries Associated with Transfers?